Large, light and hip ship with roofed terrace

 - Roofed terrace overlooking the marina

-We will be in the front part of the boat, sort of like close neighbours.
+We will be in the front part of the boat, like neighbours.
 Just let us know if you want some inside info on the Docklands or a secret design or restaurant tip.

-Here in the Eastern Docklands you'll find a combination of space and cosiness.
+Here in the Eastern Docklands you'll find a combination of space and cosy atmosphere.
 The area was laid out at a scale for the enormous ships traveling to the Dutch East Indies, so you'll feel the most space possible in Amsterdam.
-Since the docklands were rebuilt as a housing area there's a caf in both directions on the south facing quay within 200 meters, next to a bakery, some restaurants, interior- and bookshops, supermarkets and a park.
-Enough facilities for breakfast, you could even stay the day for a trip through the old harbours and modern architecture.
+Since the docklands were rebuilt as a housing area there's a café in both directions on the south facing quay within 200 meters, next to a bakery, some restaurants, interior- and bookshops, supermarkets and a park.
+You could stay the day for a trip through the old harbours and modern architecture.

 Public transport is available within 100m from the ship.
-Tram 10 will take you to Leidseplein in 15 minutes, bus 48 will take you to Central Station in 10 minutes.
+Tram 7 will take you to Leidseplein in 15 minutes, bus 43 will take you to Central Station in 10 minutes.
 Or try a bike?
-From Schiphol Airport you'll need 20 minutes by taxi, or 45 minutes by train via Central Station and tram or bus to arrive at the Sachsen-Anhalt.

 Party: If hanging out with your friends on our ship, alcohol and/or soft drugs are your main reason to visit, we advise you to book another house.
 On our pier you live in between children and our neighbours are sleeping right next to you.